Actindo-AG/Documentation/DataHub/Integration/07_ManageVariantSets.md

 2. Select the checkboxes of the attributes you want to be a changeable attribute for the selected variant.
     The editing toolbar is displayed above the attribute list.

-    > [Info] Generally, a variant inherits all attribute values from its master product.
-These attribute values are locked in the variant and can only be edited in the master product.
-Attribute values that differ from the master product and must be maintained individually in the variant itself must be added to the list of changeable attributes.

 3. Click the [ADD AND GO BACK] button.
     The *Add changeable attributes* view is closed.
 The selected attributes are displayed in the *Changeable attributes* box.